corporatemanny/FBI-Hate-Crime-Analysis/README.md

 5. Visualization - Filled Bar Plot (Over Time): Produces a filled bar plot illustrating the percentage of each category over the years.

+6. Yearly Hate Crime Activity Line Plots: Displays line plots depicting hate crime activity for specific years (1992, 1996, 2001).

-6. Chi-Square Test: Conducts a Chi-Square test to assess the significance of hate crime percentage changes before and after 9/11 for each category.
+7. Chi-Square Test: Perform a Chi-Square test to assess the significance of hate crime percentage changes before and after 9/11 for each category.

-7. Results Summary: Prints Chi-Square values and p-values for each hate crime category.
+8. Results Summary: Print Chi-Square values and p-values for each hate crime category.

 ## Figures
 The script generates visualization pictures in the 'Analysis' folder: